May these personal experiences be of interest. Might they contribute to history and sociology.

 Canberra is a landscape I know from practical engagement.
 Local knowledge equips me to address regional challenges.

-I dislike Canberra's functional modernist and brutalist architecture.
+I dislike Canberra's functional architecture.
+That tends to be modernist and brutalist.
 Work related stress increased my OCD symptoms.
 This led to a medico-legal matter.

 My psychiatrist also diagnosed me with Autism Spectrum Disorder (ASD).
 That can impact social interactions and workplace communication.
-This contextualises my professional challenges.
-Which included difficulties in navigating dynamics and social adaptations.
+This contextualises my occupational challenges.
+I had trouble navigating dynamics and social adaptations.

-My career changed, and I ended up worked as a gardener, before being retrenched to an outplacement centre.
-This led me to pursue legal action against insurers, which I found taxing.
+My career changed, and I ended up working as a gardener.
+Then I was retrenched to an outplacement centre.
+This led me to pursue legal action against insurers.
+I found that taxing.
 The stress caused me to stutter and feel anxious.
 Which in turn affected my self-esteem and social functioning.

 I found fulfilment in horticulture at Yarralumla Nursery.
 This combined technical skill and appreciation for nature.

 My friend Jill helped me with lawsuits.
-She had argued with insurance companies about her own disability benefits.
+She had argued with insurance companies.
+That was about her own disability benefits.
 When I was suing insurers we edited documents.

 These legal proceedings were at the Administrative Appeals Tribunal.
-My first claim was against the National Disability Insurance Agency.
-That operates the National Disability Insurance Scheme (NDIS).
-But the AAT determined that my disability didn't meet the eligibility criteria for NDIS support service funding.
+My first claim was against the NDIA.
+That's the National Disability Insurance Agency.
+It operates the National Disability Insurance Scheme (NDIS).
+But the AAT determined that my disability didn't meet the eligibility criteria.

 Since that period, my anxiety has mostly diminished.